ENRICHEnabling Research in Care Homes

 You can read more about the study by clicking here

-To take part either click here to be taken directly to the survey, or email one of the research team, who will be happy to answer any questions you have:
+To take part either click here to be taken directly to the survey, or email Josie Dixon (email@example.com), who will be happy to answer any questions you have.

-At the end of the survey, we will also ask if you are willing to take part in a follow-up qualitative interview.
+At the end of the survey, the researchers will also ask if you are willing to take part in a follow-up qualitative interview.
 This is optional.
 Care homes selected for interview will receive £50 for their activity fund.

 Your information will be entirely confidential; only the research team will see your answers.
-We will report findings thematically, and no-one taking part will be identified in any report.
+They will report findings thematically, and no-one taking part will be identified in any report.

 Can you spare a few minutes to complete a survey on data collection in care homes?
 Everyone knows that care homes already collect a vast amount of information, but its not clear how much variation there is, in what is collected.